 Despite its name, the Bushnell Aggressor No Glow is actually a Low Glow IR camera as the infrared emitters are barely visible.
 We will continue to call this model the Aggressor No Glow simply because that is what Bushnell has named the model.

 Picture Quality: 83/100

 Photo resolution: 20 mpxl (interpolated)

 Video resolution: 1920 x 1080

-Day pictures haven't changed at all from last year.
-The picture quality can be inconsistent and varies by the amount of sunlight present.
+The picture quality is highly inconsistent and varies by the amount of sunlight present.
 When the lighting is good, the pictures are nearly perfect.
 Great color, depth, focus, and clarity.
 It checks all the boxes.
 In low light conditions, the pictures are dark.
-In bright sunlight, the pictures can overexpose.
+In bright sunlight, the pictures overexpose.
 This is exactly what we have seen in previous years.
-Overall, the pictures are really good, just inconsistent.
+Overall, the inconsistency drives us nuts.

-Video quality is a real plus during the day.
+Video quality is good during the day.
 The high-resolution HD videos offer great color, fluid motion, and exceptional clarity.
 Audio seems to be realistic as well.